mkang315/RCS-YOLO/README.md

 | [YOLOv8l](https://github.com/ultralytics/ultralytics) | 43.9M | 0.907 | 0.919 | 0.944 | **0.731** | 164.8 | 76.2 |
 | **RCS-YOLO** | 45.7M | **0.936** | 0.945 | **0.946** | 0.729 | **94.5** | **114.8** |

-The screenshot/visualisation of evaluation results are in the directory ./runs/val/.
+The screenshots of evaluation results are in the directory ./runs/val/.

 ## Ablation Study
 We demonstrate the effectiveness of the proposed RCS-OSA module in YOLO-based object detectors.
 The results of the ablation study are shown below.
 The best results are shown in bold.<br />